 As I mentioned in the previous instalment, my long-term goal for learning Chinese gradually turned into surviving a master’s degree program taught entirely in Chinese.
 In 2012, I started studying at 華語文教學研究所 (Graduate Institute for Teaching Chinese as a Second Language) at 國立臺灣師範大學 (National Taiwan Normal University) in Taipei.

 To summarise quickly before I go into details, it took me two years to finish my courses and I learnt an awful lot of Chinese during this time.
-The first semester was a good example of a kamikaze way of studying where mere survival required an almost heroic amount of effort.
+The first semester was a good example of a true learning challenge where mere survival required an almost heroic amount of effort.